rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/generating-deployment-profiles.md

 ```

 The above commands generate four different files, but as explained before, system takes precedence over
-user profiles, so there's no need to generate at most two files.
+user profiles, so there's no need to generate more than two files, one for defaults and one for locked fields.

 You would then deploy the files to the target Windows systems, and in a shell with administrative privileges,
 run